Trying to Run an Anderson Darling Normality Test in Excel?

 Statistical analysis, like ANOVA, may rely on your data being "normal" (i.e., bell-shaped).
 So how can you tell if your data is normal?

-QI Macros add-in for Excel contains a Normality Test which uses the Anderson-Darling method.
-The output includes the Anderson-Darling statistic, A-squared, and both a p-value and critical values for A-squared.
+QI Macros Anderson-Darling output includes the Anderson-Darling statistic, A-squared, and both a p-value and critical values for A-squared.

 QI Macros adds this functionality.

-- Just select your data, then click on QI Macros menu and select Statistical Tools, Descriptive Statistics - Normality Test:
+- Select your data, then click on the QI Macros menu and select Statistical Tools > Descriptive Statistics - Normality Test:

 - QI Macros will run an Anderson-Darling Normality Test and other descriptive statistics giving both numerical and graphical representations of the data:

 - 99% Critical Value = 1.092